viktorbesin/newground/docs/sphinx/source/going_into_more_depth.rst

 Defines the general mode of operation of the program.

-1. (Default) *rewrite-aggregates-ground-partly*: Aggregates are rewritten, and the Hybrid-Grounding reduction is performed, although the reduction uses some improvements that are only possible, when not the whole output is grounded (therefore delegating some effort to a traditional grounder).
+1. (Default) *rewrite-aggregates-ground-partly*: Aggregates are rewritten, and the newground reduction is performed, although the reduction uses some improvements that are only possible, when not the whole output is grounded (therefore delegating some effort to a traditional grounder).
-2. *rewrite-aggregates-no-ground*: Aggregates are rewritten, but no reduction is performed, i.e., not using Hybrid-Grounding.
+2. *rewrite-aggregates-no-ground*: Aggregates are rewritten, but no reduction is performed, i.e., not using newground.
 3. *rewrite-aggregates-ground-fully*: Aggregates are rewritten, and additionally fully performs the reduction s.t. the output is a fully grounded program.